 - Where academic judgment is required to determine the matter, the Director - Human Resources will seek advice from an appropriately constituted academic panel to which the National Tertiary Education Union will be invited to nominate a member.

 Storage of forms

-- The Performance and development review form is staff-in-confidence and the information contained may only be used in matters that are relevant to the staff member's employment within The Australian National University.
+- The PDR eForm is staff-in-confidence and the information contained may only be used in matters that are relevant to the staff member's employment within The Australian National University.
 Any copies of the form should be stored appropriately on a staff member’s personnel file in accordance with the University Records and Archive Management policy.